Golmaal 3: Plot

-Pritam, nicknamed Pappu, is an elderly bus driver.
+Pritam, also known as Pappu, is an elderly bus driver.
 His three good-for-nothing sons, Madhav, the group leader; Laxman, the poetic idiot; and Lucky, the innocent mute, are always up to trouble, mostly by scamming people.
-On the other hand, Geeta, nicknamed Guddi, is an elderly woman whose two sons, Laxman, the stammerer; and Gopal, the strong but kind leader; own a water sports stall at the beach owned by them and funded by a don named Vasooli Bhai.
-Daboo is Gopal's and Laxman's business partner; Geeta occasionally suspects Daboo and Gopal may have a thing for each other.
+On the other hand, Geeta, nicknamed Guddi, is an elderly woman whose two sons, Laxman, the stammerer, and Gopal, the strong but kind leader, own a water sports stall at the beach, funded by a don named Vasooli Bhai.
+Daboo is Gopal's and Laxman's business partner; Geeta occasionally suspects that Daboo and Gopal may have a thing for each other.

-Madhav, Laxman, and Lucky's don, Pappi, and his goons Daga and Teja, rob the queen's necklace and are on the run from the police, they end up in Goa.
+Madhav, Laxman, and Lucky's don, Pappi, and his goons, Dagga and Teja, rob the queen's necklace and are on the run from the police; they end up in Goa.
 Pappi, who suffers from short-term memory, hides the necklace in Pritam's house.
 Soon enough, both groups meet at a bar, and Pritam's sons open a water sports shack opposite Geeta's sons' stall, and a rivalry begins.
-Filled with mayhem, both groups try to take down each other's duplicate businesses but fail hilariously.
-In response to his sons' pleas, Pritam goes to settle it out with their rivals, but is instead greeted by Geeta, who, it turns out, is his college sweetheart.
-Daboo overhears their love story and decides to get the two married, without their sons' permission.
+Filled with mayhem, both groups try to take down each other's businesses but fail hilariously.
+In response to his sons' pleas, Pritam goes to settle it out with their rivals, but is instead greeted by Geeta, who, it turns out, is his college sweetheart, who start arguing with each other, which is overheard by Daboo, who doubts if they had a thing for each other.

+After day-by-day stalking, Pritam is caught by Geeta at a church, and they discuss their pasts.
+It is revealed that the group of Gopal and Madhav are orphans.
+Madhav, Laxman, and Lucky were adopted by Pritam, who started working at an orphanage, while Gopal and Laxman were the grandsons of Geeta's father's servant, Shambhu.
+Daboo overhears their love story as well as their past and decides to get the two married, with their sons' permission.
+Daboo lies to both sides of siblings that Pritam and Geeta have their younger stepbrothers to get them married.
+At the court, Gopal and Laxman find out that their rivals are actually their siblings and start fighting with each other.
+Although they later confront Daboo for this mess, who reveals to them that she told a lie only to unite them and their parents.
+After this, Madhav and his siblings go to their home, only to find that Pritam has given the keys to the owner.